Aidan289/ImageSimulator/README.md

 with CASTOR"](https://ui.adsabs.harvard.edu/abs/2024arXiv240217163M/abstract).
 Also included are the scripts used to make comparison images for LSST and GALEX.

+This repository also includes *preliminary* estimates for the CASTOR bandpasses and PSFs, for use in these simulations.

-These codes are also hosted on [CANFAR](https://www.canfar.net/en/), for ease of use.
+These codes and files are also hosted on [CANFAR](https://www.canfar.net/en/), for ease of use.
 The code is designed to be used with simulated light-cones from the Santa Cruz Semi-Analytic Model, which are proprietry and not publicly available.
 The mock lightcones are available on CANFAR for members of the CASTOR team for the sole purpose of creating simulated images for CASTOR science planning.
 These codes can be adapted for use with other lightcones/input galaxy catalogues, for those external to the CASTOR team.